Shorties

 O que diz o David quando não percebe?

-abrirto open aindastill, yet, even amanhãtomorrow americanoAmerican masc. apanharto take, catch, grab, pick up aquihere o autocarrobus baratocheap, inexpensive boagood fem bomgood caroexpensivesing.,masc. chatoboring, annoying, pesky, uncool o chátea conversaconversation correrto run here general dorpain EntãoSo, Then esperarto hope, wait os Estados Unidosthe United States fazerto do, to make fofocute sing.,masc.
-HabituadoUsed to There is InfelizmenteUnfortunately inglêsEnglish o jardimgarden longefar o lugarplace, seat A línguaThe tongue masbut maubad minutosminutes muitovery, a lot, much o médicodoctor masc.
+abrirto open aindastill, yet, even amanhãtomorrow americanoAmerican masc. apanharto take, catch, grab, pick up aquihere specific o autocarrobus baratocheap, inexpensive boagood fem bomgood sing.,masc. caroexpensivesing.,masc. chatoboring, annoying, pesky, uncool o chátea conversaconversation correrto run here general dorpain EntãoSo, Then esperarto hope, wait os Estados Unidosthe United States fazerto do, to make fofocute, fluffy, soft sing.,masc.
+HabituadoUsed to There is infelizmenteunfortunately inglêsEnglish o jardimgarden longefar o lugarplace, seat a línguatongue masbut maubad sing.,masc. minutosminutes muitovery, a lot, much o médicodoctor masc.
 NãoNo, not o númeronumber ondewhere a palavraword o paíscountry perceberto understand, realize, figure out a piadajoke portuguêsPortuguese masc.
-PoucoLittle, few, bit procurarto search, to look for, to seek queimarto burn QuenteHot, warm QuinzeFifteen salaroom, living room SereiaMermaid SimYes only, just TalvezMaybe tentarto try trabalharto work tristesad tudoeverything ÓtimoGreat
+PoucoLittle, few, bit procurarto search, to look for, to seek queimarto burn QuenteHot, warm QuinzeFifteen salaroom, living room a sereiamermaid SimYes only, just TalvezMaybe tentarto try trabalharto work tristesad sing. tudoeverything ÓtimoGreat

 Comments